cangulo-actions/semver/README.md

 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/cangulo-actions/semver/badge)](https://scorecard.dev/viewer/?uri=github.com/cangulo-actions/semver)

-This action automate any release process.
-You can trigger it after merging a PR and if the commits include any releasable commit it will increase the version and add the commits messages to a changelog.
+This action automate can automate your release process.
+You have to trigger it after merging a PR and based on the commits message (`fix:, feat:, break:`) the next version will be calculated and the changelog updated.
 Check the next demo:

 - [Requirements](#requirements)
   - [Repository configuration](#repository-configuration)